spryker/spryker-docs/docs/scos/dev/back-end-development/client/client.md

 ---
 title: Client
-description: This article provides general information about the Client part of the Yves applications layer and describes how to use it.
+description: This document provides general information about the Client part of the Yves applications layer and describes how to use it.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/client